syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-Sets the browse button height.
+Sets the height of the browse button.